leodeciogomes/workflow_powerbi/README.md

 - Video demo of this repo: https://youtu.be/sgVqrOUgXro
 - How to get Service Principal: https://youtu.be/IFp1Aingnmw
 - Learn Git and GitHub for MS Fabric and Power BI: https://youtu.be/wFimCGpndOc
+- Video for conceptual reference for automated testing (technical methodology has changed): https://youtu.be/PL7Xw2dvVrE

 ## Instalation